hknutzen/Netspoc/outline.markdown

 ### 1. Parsing the input

-#### Read files or directory
+* **Read files or directory:**[read_file_or_dir](/Netspoc/technical.html)
   NetSpoC parses the input files and transfers the contents into formats to work with.
 For the topology, objects are generated and made accessible by name in the working memory.
 Along the way, the input is checked for errors that are already recognizeable at this stage.

-#### Order protocols *- move this into step 3!*
+* **Order protocols:**[order_protocols]() *- move this into step 3!*

 Prepare the input protocols to receive their contained-in relations.